Get to Know Us

 Counselor - Stockton Campus

 I am a proud alum of Stan State and also a first-generation graduate.
 I was born and raised in the central valley where I have remained, staying connected & rooted to my community.
 I am passionate about helping others and seeing them rise above their difficulties.
 Over the years, I have worked with diverse populations and most recently in a forensic setting where I have worked in depth with those experiencing anxiety, panic, depression, trauma, grief, substance use and more.
 Through a humanistic and client-centered approach, grounded in authenticity, it is important for me to create a non-judgmental and safe environment for all my clients.
-I feel privileged to have this opportunity in working with CSU Stanislaus college students and to give back to the community that was supportive through my academics.
+I feel privileged to have this opportunity in working with Stanislaus State college students and to give back to the community that was supportive through my academics.
 I am dedicated to our college students in seeing they have the opportunity to enhance their existing strengths, increase coping strategies, resources, and build a healthy support system.
 The most important aspect to remember, is you are not alone in your struggles and through authentic human connection, one can find resolution and healing.

 A favorite moto is: “We rise by lifting others” – Robert Ingersoll